matthold86/hello_cdk/README.md

 # Create AWS S3 Bucket Using AWS CDK

+## Summary

-This is a blank project for CDK development with Python.
+This project is provides the basic structure for deploying an AWS S3 bucket using the AWS CDK toolkit with python.

+## Replicate the Work

 The `cdk.json` file tells the CDK Toolkit how to execute your app.